FranklinZuniorr/template-s3-cloudfront-ci/README.md

   * `STAGE_DOMAIN`: The base S3 domain for app review link exposure.
   * `STAGE_GH_LINK_PROJECT_ENVS`: Private GitHub repository link of environment variables specific to your stage project.

-    ⚠️ **This must be the raw URL** of the `.env` file in a private GitHub repository, allowing direct download of environment variables content, not a web interface link.
+    ⚠️ **This must be the raw URL** of the `.env.stage` file in a private GitHub repository, allowing direct download of environment variables content, not a web interface link.

   * `STAGE_GH_LINK_PR_PROJECT_ENVS`: Private GitHub repository link of custom open pull-request environment variables specific to your stage. `OPTIONAL`

-    ⚠️ **This must be the raw URL** of the `.env` file for the pull request environment in a private GitHub repository, enabling direct access to the raw environment variables.
+    ⚠️ **This must be the raw URL** of the `.env.stage.pr` file for the pull request environment in a private GitHub repository, enabling direct access to the raw environment variables.

 #### Production Secrets